dcernst/dcernst.github.io/teaching/mat136f15/syllabus.md

 I expect you to be *reading* the textbook and IBL notes.
 The only way to achieve a sufficient understanding of the material is to be digesting the reading in a meaningful way.
 You should be seeking clarification about the material in the textbook and notes whenever necessary by asking questions in class or posting questions to the course Google Group.

 <blockquote>
   <p>Don’t just read it; fight it!
-Ask your own questions, look for your own examples, discover your own proofs.
+Ask your own question, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?
 What happens in the classical special case?
 What about the degenerate cases?
 Where does the proof use the hypothesis?</p>
   <footer><a href="http://en.wikipedia.org/wiki/Paul_Halmos">Paul Halmos</a></footer>
 </blockquote>